This post may contain affiliate links. Please read our disclosure policy.

 10. Put down YOUR phone.

 Make a rule with yourself that you will limit YOUR online distractions when your kids are home.
 Set a time that you can put electronics away (for our family – it’s 3:30, when they get home from school until 8:00, when they go to bed).

 “Nearly one-third of children feel unimportant when their parents use their cell phones during meal times, conversations, TV watching and playing outside, according to a recent study.
 A June study by AVG Technologies surveyed more than 6,000 children, ages 8 to 13, from Brazil, Australia, Canada, France, The United Kingdom, Germany, The Czech Republic, and the United States.

 The survey discovered that 32 percent of children felt unimportant when their moms and dads were distracted by their phones.
 The kids said they had to compete with technology for their parents’ attention, and 28 percent of mothers and fathers agreed with this observation.”
 American Journal of Preventive Medicine

 We only have 18 years to instill the qualities to last them a lifetime.
-Every moment matters and you are the key to their future.
+Every moment matters, and you are the keys to their future.

-If you would like to join me for a free One-on-One Time Challenge, I’ll send you this FREE Activities printable Calendar & e-mails to encourage you along the way:
+If you would like to join me for a free One-on-One Time Challenge, I’ll send you these FREE Activities printable Calendar & e-mails to encourage you along the way: